PiggyAwesome/useless/README.md

-Yo mamma so fat she's on both sides the family
+Yo mamma so fat that when she sits around the house, she sits around the house.